#485: Secure coding for Python with SheHacksPurple Transcript

 57:25 And that might sound odd, but like it has updates that it needs.

-57:29 So you want to make sure that you have locked it down the way that you think that you should.
+57:29 So you, you want to make sure that you want to make sure that you have locked it down the way that you think that you should.

 57:42 It's easy to, it's easiest if it just runs as root, but wouldn't it be better if it, in case somebody gets to it and breaks in through it, right?